 You made the ultimate choice for your child.
 You choose life and placed him or her into the loving arms of another family.
 You are a birth parent.
-There are many times ahead that will be difficult and painful, but there are many beautiful, joyful moments after placement too.
+There are many times ahead, after placement, that will be difficult and painful, but there are many beautiful, joyful moments after placement too.

 The path of a birth parent is not an easy one, but you don’t have to do it alone or without help and guidance.
-Read on to know how to help manage the hard parts of adoption, navigate an open adoption, build relationships, and conquer your emotions and feelings about adoption.
+Read on to know how to help manage the hard parts of adoption, navigate an open adoption, build relationships, and conquer your emotions and feelings about adoption after placement.

 1. How To Manage The Feelings That Come After Placement

 After placing your child, you are going to feel some powerful emotions.
 It can be difficult to cope at times.
 Grief, anger, and regret are all normal feelings after placement.
 But there can also be joy.
 As a birth parent, there are a few things you can do to face each emotion.

 Grief will be a part of your life, likely forever, after placement.
 At times it will be overwhelming.
 Other times it will be just a dull ache, ebbing in the back of your mind.
 Grief for the loss of your child.
 Grief for what could have been.
 Grief for the memories you’re missing out on.
 You know it and you feel it.

 The worst thing you can do with your grief is not allow yourself to feel it.
 It’s a natural and appropriate feeling for a birth parent.
 Bottling it up will only cause an explosion later down the road.
 You must fully experience an emotion to release it, and then be able to move on.